-Everyday Gallery in Antwerp presents the first gallery exhibition of the Belgian creative centipede Lionel Jadot (°1969).
+Everyday Gallery in Antwerp presents an exhibition of the Belgian creative centipede Lionel Jadot (°1969).

 Under the title Enthrone Dethrone, Jadot will present a series of unique sculptures: seating elements or 'thrones' made up of elements that Jadot collected over the years: readymades, found or recycled objects, elements with a story.
 For Jadot, working equals playing, recycling, assembling, with a wink towards other cultures, the local context, and the past.
 In doing so, he’s breaking codes, mixing genres, combining materials and colours.

 Omnivorous in approach, Jadot is interior architect, artist, designer, film-maker, adventurer.
 Craftsmanship is deeply rooted into his DNA.
 Being a descendant of a family of furniture makers and having a workshop as his playground, Lionel Jadot mastered the art of making furniture at a very young age.